-- " Given the high support assumption, RCl's Adjusted BCA could be upgraded owing to an upgrade of its parent, Renault.
-RCl's BCA could be upgraded following (1) a material reduction in its reliance on wholesale funding; or (2) any material improvement in asset quality or solvency.
-We believe that the BCA of a financial captive (that is, RCl's BCA) is unlikely to exceed the carmaker's rating (that is, Renault's rating) by more than one notch. - " An upgrade of the BCA or the Adjusted BCA would likely prompt an upgrade of the bank's deposit and senior unsecured ratings.
-Under our Advanced LGF analysis, the long-term and short-term deposit and senior unsecured debt ratings could be improved by the significant issuance of subordinated instruments, which we do not expect in the short term.
+- " Given the high support assumption, RCI's Adjusted BCA could be upgraded in case its parent, Renault were to be upgraded (see above the outlook).
+The bank's BCA could be upgraded following (1) a material reduction in its reliance on wholesale funding, or (2) any material improvement in its asset quality or solvency.
+In any case, owing to the bank's close links with Renault, the BCA of RCI will not exceed the carmaker's rating by more than one notch, in line with our approach for rating auto captives. - " An upgrade of the BCA or the Adjusted BCA would likely prompt an upgrade of the bank's deposit and senior unsecured ratings.

+Under our Advanced LGF analysis, the long-term and short-term deposit and senior unsecured debt ratings could be improved by a significant issuance of subordinated instruments, which we do not expect in the short term.